MS-IMAP -- A Multi-Scale Graph Embedding Approach for Interpretable Manifold Learning: Abstract

 \section{Abstract}

 Deriving meaningful representations from complex, high-dimensional data in unsupervised settings is crucial across diverse machine learning applications.
 This paper introduces a framework for multi-scale graph network embedding based on spectral graph wavelets that employs a contrastive learning approach.
-A significant feature of the proposed embedding is its capacity to establish a correspondence between the embedding space and the input feature space which aids in deriving feature importance of the original features.
-We theoretically justify our approach and demonstrate that, in Paley-Wiener spaces on combinatorial graphs, the spectral graph wavelets operator offers greater flexibility and better control over smoothness properties compared to the Laplacian operator.
-We validate the effectiveness of our proposed graph embedding on a variety of public datasets through a range of downstream tasks, including clustering and unsupervised feature importance.
+We theoretically show that in Paley-Wiener spaces on combinatorial graphs, the spectral graph wavelets operator provides greater flexibility and control over smoothness compared to the Laplacian operator, motivating our approach.
+A key advantage of the proposed embedding is its ability to establish a correspondence between the embedding and input feature spaces, enabling the derivation of feature importance.
+We validate the effectiveness of our graph embedding framework on multiple public datasets across various downstream tasks, including clustering and unsupervised feature importance.